oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Check the starting account balances

+   In several of the next few commands, you need to provide the correct IP address for the API Gateway in your backend environment.
+Not the ones that use `localhost`, jsut those where the example uses `100.20.30.40` as the address.
+You can find the IP address using this command, you need the one listed in the `EXTERNAL-IP` column:

+    ```shell
+    $ <copy>kubectl -n ingress-nginx get service ingress-nginx-controller</copy>
+    NAME                       TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                      AGE
+    ingress-nginx-controller   LoadBalancer   10.123.10.127   100.20.30.40  80:30389/TCP,443:30458/TCP   13d
+    ```

    Before you start, check the balances of the two accounts that you will be transferring money between using this command.
 Note that these accounts were created in an earlier step.
-TODO check they were? or is in the liquibase?
-TODO

     ```shell
     $ <copy>curl -s http://100.20.30.40/api/v1/account/1 | jq ; curl -s http://100.20.30.40/api/v1/account/2 | jq</copy>